 Tiger (noun) — a large wild cat with a muscular body and a mass of orange fur with black stripes and a white underside.
-Tigers are apex predators that are predominantly in Asia.
-They are great hunters, good swimmers and lone animals.
-It is sad that most species of tigers are endangered.
+They are great hunters and good swimmers.

 How to Pronounce “Tiger”?